saml1087/sep11-freedom-project/entries/entry04.md

 ![screenshot1](entry-snips/entry04-screenshots/screenshot1.png)

+Giving a quick summary of the code, it essentially makes a document with the user's name while prompting for the "name" and the "assignment."
+With the values, it then stores it in a collection full of users, and the document inside the collection will contain the data that includes the "name" and the "assignment."

 In order to modify the code, I've realized that I could run it through a loop and essentially just save an array of assignments.
 The code below is the modified version.

 ![screenshot4](entry-snips/entry04-screenshots/screenshot4.png)

+In lines 37-45, it includes a simple loop that continues infinitely until the user stops it.
+This will simulate the assignment a typical person has (usually more than 1).

 In the modified version, after receiving a number of assignments (as determined by the user), the data now saves the entire array (line 50).